programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-3.md

 Library data includes information beyond subject headings and there is universe of possibility when it comes to exploring metadata.
 ### Dataset

+The dataset used in the example is of books held by the Royal Library of the Netherlands (KB) from 1800-2000 tagged with the subject heading 'exact sciences'.
+You can download this subset from the Short-Title Catalogue Netherlands, the Dutch national bibliography, as well as other collections featured in their open datasets.
+The dataset file is [SIZE].
+The KB makes its metadata available in a variety of research-friendly formats and actively encourages reuse.
+Readers interested in experimenting with other collections may also wish to explore additional open datasets available through the KB catalogue.

 - [Short-Title Catalogue Netherlands - The Dutch National Bibliography up to 1801](https://data.cerl.org/stcn/_search?query=&from=0) subset: 18th century books in the Royal Library of the Netherlands (KB) with subject heading 'exact sciences'.

-(I am currently in contact with KB.nl to obtain a more recent dataset from their catalogue.)

 ### Software/tool